The 47 American Burger Spots You Need to Try Right Now

 Not to be confused with Jerseys City's remarkably similar, but separately owned and operated White Mana (one "n"), this old-timey burger joint on the banks on the Hackensack River has been a legendary greasy spoon since 1946, specializing in what can best be described as ooey-gooey, absurdly juicy, retro burger heaven.

-There's not a lot of room to sit inside the eternally packed, Paramount-manufactured diner.
-Nor is there ever much space to spare on the grill, as it's constantly packed with a pastiche of sizzling onions, balls of meat, and perfectly sized potato buns.
-This won't be the most comfortable dining experience of your life.
-You'll feel like you stepped back in time, and brought a crowd of 20 strangers with you along the way.
-But, you will have one of the best burgers of your lifetime.
-And isn't that worth any temporary suffering?
+There’s never much space to spare on the grill, as it’s constantly packed with a pastiche of sizzling onions, balls of meat, and perfectly sized potato buns.
+You’ll feel like you stepped back in time and you will have one of the best burgers of your lifetime.